Links on Android Authority may earn us a commission. Learn more.

 Samsung doesn't give you a full EQ, which is disappointing considering the price of the Galaxy Buds 2 Pro.

 As for the rest of the app, the aforementioned notification readout ability, accessibility options, phone call options, SmartThings Find, and the ear tip fit test are all also here.
 The SmartThings Find feature is similar to offerings from Apple and Google, but it’s tied to Samsung’s ecosystem, so you’ll need to be rocking a Samsung phone with Android Oreo or later.
 It’s clear that existing Samsung users are the core target audience here due to the many ecosystem-exclusive features.
+This includes the 360 Audio Recording feature that is available via software updates and allows users with LE Audio-supported Galaxy phones (such as the Galaxy Z Flip 4 and Z Fold 4) to capture high-quality 360-degree audio when recording a video from their devices.

 Overall, the app is fine and necessary for enabling some optional features.
 We really wish it had a full equalizer and didn’t ask for as much data, though.